mmmarinho/ROS2_Tutorial/docs/source/workspace_setup.rst

 Similar to how ROS2 files are installed in :code:`/opt/ros/{ROS_DISTRO}` so that you can have several distributions installed simultaneously, you can also have many separate workspaces in your system.

-In addition, because files in the :code:`/opt` folder require super user privileges (for good reasons), having a user-wide workspace is the accepted practice.
+In addition, because files in the :code:`/opt` folder require superuser privileges (for good reasons), having a user-wide workspace is the accepted practice.
 They call this an **overlay**.

 Setting up
 ----------

 In ROS2, a workspace is nothing more than a folder in which all your packages are contained.

-No, really, you just need to make a folder, e.g. the one we will use throughout the these tutorials.
+No, really, you just need to make a folder, e.g. the one we will use throughout these tutorials.

 .. code :: console